 BWS is working hard to preserve and protect our most essential resource – water.
 Learn more about how you can money and water with our Water Sensible Rebate Program.
-This program will offer a number of rebates for Oahu residents, starting in May 2018 with consumers who plan to purchase a residential clothes washer for single family or multi-family units or rain barrel water catchment system.
+This program will offer a number of rebates for Oahu residents, starting in April 30, 2018, with consumers who plan to purchase a residential clothes washer for single family or multi-family units or rain barrel water catchment system.

 Through the Water Conservation Week contests, all Oahu students have the opportunity to learn about the importance of water and water conservation.
 The poster contest is open to students in grades K-6; the poetry contest is open to students in grades 7-12.
 The winning posters and poems are featured in an annual water conservation calendar, which is printed and distributed by the BWS to schools and to the public to fulfill our public outreach efforts.

 The BWS chooses to focus conservation educational efforts with students on the basis that good water management and conservation practices begin at an early age.
 Students can then introduce or reinforce conservation practices amongst their families and friends.
 This is a process the BWS hopes will continue on through successive generations.